pgk-labs/Forti/README.md

 4. Usage

-Once installed, you can start FortiFlex by running the main Python file: python fortiflex.py You’ll be prompted with a menu to select specific functionalities.
+Once installed, you can start FortiFlex by running the main Python file: python fortiflex.py

+You’ll be prompted with a menu to select specific functionalities.
-Its main functionality is to connect to a fortigate device, download configuration localy to the PC as json(alter it if needed to add config) and then upload the config to the same or to another fortigate device.
+Its purpose is to connect to a fortigate device, download configuration localy to the PC as json(alter it if needed to add config) and then upload the config to the same or to another fortigate device.
+It can check configuration dependencies so you won't have to copy every depended object before transfering the final one.

 5. Directory Structure